 Invest in Your Mind.

-The 2025 Planning Committee is excited to announce the Building B.R.A.I.N.
-Wealth - Detroit event on Saturday, June 7, 2025, from 9 a.m. to 12:30 p.m.
-Through free food and health screenings, round table discussions on brain health and engaging activities, we hope to reduce Black males’ disproportionate burden of Alzheimer’s disease and related dementia.
+We are excited to announce the 2026 Building B.R.A.I.N.
+Wealth - Virtual event on Saturday, June 20, 2026, from 1 pm to 4:30 pm.
+Through facilitated discussions on brain health and engaging activities, we hope to increase proactive brain health management.

-Our mission is to inspire proactive health management among Black males by uniting individuals in Detroit for
+Our mission is to inspire proactive health management among Black males by uniting individuals for:

-10:45 am - 11: 30 am, Mental and Emotional Health Round Table Discussion ***Please note, there will be two sessions during this time.
+2:45 pm - 3:30 pm, Mental and Emotional Health Facilitated Discussion ***Please note, there will be two sessions during this time.
 One session will be exclusively for Black males.
 The other session everyone else is welcomed.****

-11:30 am - 12:15 pm, Physical and Environmental Health Round Table Discussion & Physical Activity
+3:30 pm - 4:15 pm, Physical and Environmental Health Facilitated Discussion & Physical Activity

 Practical Tips on How to Invest in Your Mind